HandBrake/HandBrake-docs/source/docs/en/latest/get-handbrake/where-to-get-handbrake.markdown

 Official [HandBrake releases](https://handbrake.fr/downloads.php) and [nightly builds](https://handbrake.fr/nightly.php) are available for Linux, Mac, and Windows.

+HandBrake is open-source software licensed under the GNU General Public License Version 2 (GPLv2)[^license].
+Anyone can download and use HandBrake *for free*.

 <!-- .system-lin -->

 Ubuntu Linux users should install the [official release PPA](https://launchpad.net/~stebbins/+archive/ubuntu/handbrake-releases) or the [official snapshots PPA](https://launchpad.net/~stebbins/+archive/ubuntu/handbrake-git-snapshots).
 The PPA may work, but is not tested, on other Debian-compatible distributions.
 Users of other BSD- and *nix-like distributions may compile from source.